antzm/sage-maker/README.md

 If you would like to make a smaller dataset from a dataset that is stored in a .tar.gz file i.e. a tar file that has been compressed with gzip, then you could follow the detailed instructions in the tar.gz.md file (in this repository) and build a smaller dataset.
 At the end, you should create a .tar.gz file that contains your smaller dataset.
 The instructions for that, can also be found in the same file as above.

-As an example, a small dataset in included in this repository.
+As an example, a small dataset is included in this repository.
 It is the IMDB dataset which includes only 0,5% of the original dataset and the purpose is to easily examine the contents of the dataset and to experiment with it.

 ## Starting with Amazon SageMaker